kevinyswong/kevinyswong.github.io/index.md

 Mahler's DAS LIED VAN DER ERDE: the reckless wandering and searching, the sorrow and disappointment at our finitude, the temptations of youth, now and again drunk from wine and despair, reality beckoning as ever—how long can we avoid it?
-Dare we steal a peek?
-Is this all we can have in life?—until the final thrust of courage for clarity at the end, weeping, clear, but true: the soul's long last cries, distressed with the remaining bits of resistance and anger but eventually, at last, reconciling with the fatality that it'll all go on without us, at last, peace and renunciation: our souls perish but the earth is green and the skies blue over and over.
+Dare we steal a peek?—until the final thrust of courage for clarity at the end, weeping, clear, but true: the soul's long last cries, distressed with the remaining bits of resistance and anger but eventually, at last, reconciling with the fatality that it'll all go on without us, at last, peace and renunciation: our souls perish but the earth is green and the skies blue over and over.
 So the music echoes the pain, the acceptance.
 And writing, too, in words and quotes, can echo long afterwards, sometimes even drawing readers back to certain passages to re-experience the melodies and cathartic expressions.
 This is the importance of style: one cannot write any content without at the same time choosing a particular style, and the style is important to the extent that it frames the content, morphs it, embodies it, expresses it, to the point where I'd say style is more important than content because it circumscribes what's possible and what can be said.
 But this flexibility, of course, depends on how much the writer is aware of this, how much command one has over it, and how expansive one's range happens to be.
-And for these current sentences I'm writing, should I separate them into a new paragraph to section them off to give the reader some space for breath, to allow for brevity like in psychological chunking, to take advantage of the primacy effect, and as well for easier navigation for a casual scanner?
+And for these current sentences I'm writing, should I separate them into a new paragraph to section them off to give the reader some space for breath, to allow for the brevity permitted by psychological chunking, to take advantage of the primacy effect, and as well for easier navigation for a casual scanner?
 Or should I keep them in the same paragraph?
 What is the effect there?
 One can make these decisions only during the writing because one becomes aware of them only while making one's way through the words on the page, staring at the words